mosip/documentation/docs/Secure-Biometric-Interface-Specification.md

 Parameters | Description
 -----------|-------------
 env | This represents the target environment.
 Allowed values are "Staging", "Developer", "Pre-Production" or "Production". purpose | The purpose of the device in the MOSIP ecosystem.
 For devices that are not registered the purpose is empty.
-Allowed values are "Auth" or "Registration". specVersion | Expected version of SBI specification. timeout | Max time the app will wait for the capture.
+Allowed value is "Registration". specVersion | Expected version of SBI specification. timeout | Max time the app will wait for the capture.
 It's expected that the API will respond back before timeout if the requestedScore is met, or with the best frame at the timeout.
 All timeouts are in milliseconds. captureTime | Time of capture in ISO format with timezone.
 The time is as per the requesting application.